Guerrilla marketing is often overlooked in the real estate industry, and many think that only more prominent brands can do it.

-It could say something provocative, such as “Before you light up your house, let us buy it.”
+It could say provocatively, such as, “Before you light up your house, let us buy it.”

-You could even go craftier by building a little house of the matchsticks and use it as door hangers with the same message.
+You could even go craftier by building a little house of the matchsticks and using it as door hangers with the same message.

-5) You can do a cross marketing guerrilla campaign with a pizza place and use their pizza box as an advertising medium.
+5) You can cross-market a guerrilla campaign with a pizza place and use their pizza box as an advertising medium.

 You could also have special boxes manufactured and have the pizza place use them (may in the shape of a house).

-Or, you could have the pizza place make some small extra pizzas in the shape of a house and let them deliver that on top of the pizzas that are ordered.
+Or, you could have the pizza place make some extra small pizzas in the shape of a house and let them deliver that on top of the ordered pizzas.

 And always add your marketing message somewhere.